 - Then melt your candy melts, dip each truffle into the chocolate, and place back on the lined cookie sheet.

 - Then pop the balls back in the fridge to firm up.

 They’re really that simple!
 Read on to learn how you can change it up and how to store them.

 oreo Truffle Tips & Tricks

 - Make sure to use full-fat, brick-style cream cheese.
-Lite, spreadable or whipped won’t work for this recipe.
+Reduced fat, spreadable or whipped won’t work for this recipe.

 - I don’t recommend using Double-Stuffed Oreos because they have too much filling for the balls to hold together.

 - Don’t forget to line your cookie sheet with parchment paper or wax paper. otherwise, the truffles can stick to the bottom.